lokeshchava/DATA604_Big_Data/README.md

 - Visibility: The capacity to gain real-time access to and analysis of data.
 An illustration would be cybersecurity network traffic monitoring.

 ## Phases of Big Data analysis
+In general there are six phases in big data analysis

+Data Collection: Gathering data from multiple sources, such as sensors, databases, and external APIs.
+Data preprocessing: It is the process of preparing raw data for analysis by cleaning, converting, and handling missing values and outliers.
+Data storage: The process of effectively storing data, frequently using Hadoop or other distributed systems or cloud-based storage options.
+Data Analysis: Applying statistical, machine learning, or deep learning methods to reveal patterns and useful insights which helps in making business decisions.
+Data visualization: Using graphs, charts, and dashboards to visually represent the findings.
+Data interpretation: Using the analysis to reach judgments and make decisions.

 ## Challenges in Big Data analysis